lincolnloop/django-dynamic-raw-id/README.md

 times and unresponsive admin pages for models with thousands of instances, or with multiple ForeinKeys.

-The normal fix is to use Django's ModelAdmin.raw_id_fields_, but by default it *only* shows the raw id of the related model instance, which is somewhat unhelpful.
+The normal fix is to use Django's [ModelAdmin.raw_id_fields](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields), but by default it *only* shows the raw id of the related model instance, which is somewhat unhelpful.

 This package improves the user experience by providing the string representation or other customized text for the related instance, linked to that instance's admin